 - Lost wages, for time lost from work due to your injury, plus compensation for lost earning potential.

 - Diminished quality of life, which is financial compensation for emotional, social, and mental injuries.

 We work to ensure you are compensated for the entire scope of your injuries, including lifetime costs.

 Contact our SC attorneys if you sustained amputation injuries due to sepsis

-McGowan, Hood & Felder, LLC’s attorneys have been practicing for decades in the field of medical malpractice.
+McGowan, Hood, Felder & Phillips, LLC’s attorneys have been practicing for decades in the field of medical malpractice.
 If you have lost a limb or suffered another serious injury due to sepsis, we want to help.
 Call us today at 803-327-7800 or fill out our contact form and schedule an appointment.
 We proudly serve clients throughout South Carolina and nationwide from offices in Columbia, Rock Hill, Sumter, Greenville, Charleston, and Georgetown.